As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 As a general contractor, you may or may not need a state license, depending on the work you do.
 For new home construction, you don’t need a state license, but you do need to register with the Home Builder Registration Unit of the Office of the Attorney General.
 If you plan to do work on existing residential property, you will need to get your Maryland Home Improvement Contractor’s License (MHIC) from the Maryland Department of Labor, Licensing and Regulation.

-If you undertake any home improvement projects, you will need a license which is issued by the Maryland Home Improvement Commission.
-In this case, you’ll need to show proof of two years of work experience in home improvement or construction or related education.
+If you undertake any home improvement projects, you will need a license, which the Maryland Home Improvement Commission issues.
+In this case, you’ll need proof of two years of work experience in home improvement, construction, or related education.

-You’ll also need to show proof of financial solvency and proof of insurance (at least $50,000 of contractors liability insurance).
+You’ll also need proof of financial solvency and proof of insurance (at least $50,000 of contractor liability insurance).
 You must pass a business and law exam.

 Commercial contractors must register at the city/county level.
 You’ll apply for a construction license with the Clerk of the Circuit Court in your county if you plan to work on new construction projects, excavating or curbing and paving streets or sidewalks.